 - Standalone site – You create a standalone mobile website, which features its own URL and a design which suits mobile devices.

-Responsive design is far cheaper and easier to implement, but it’s generally a poor choice for websites which are data heavy.
-Alternatively, you can make a standalone mobile site very lightweight, however it’ll be more expensive to implement, and you’ll need to update and maintain more than one site – unlike responsive design.
+Responsive design is far cheaper and easier to implement, but it’s generally a poor choice for websites that are data-heavy.
+Alternatively, you can make a standalone mobile site very lightweight, however, it’ll be more expensive to implement, and you’ll need to update and maintain more than one site – unlike responsive design.

 Each type of mobile design has its benefits, but the right choice for you will depend on your audience, content, and budget.

 Most mobile devices come with a Voice Search option, which has become a very popular alternative to traditional search queries.
 Voice searches typically contain vastly different keywords and phrases than their text counterparts, thanks to the patterns of speech we use when we speak.
 People are more likely to use natural language when they conduct a voice search, rather than use specific keywords or broken phrases.
 For example, most people will not search for “pizza delivery new york city” by voice – they’re more likely to say “who delivers pizza in New York City?”